Regd.No.: 126198/071/072

 Day 18 : Trek to Tengboche – 05 hrs.

-From Pheriche a nice walk to the river and then a short climb with a downhill towards Somare and Pangboche village on the same trail to Tengboche for overnight stop in this beautiful surrounding.
+From Pheriche a nice walk to the river and then a short climb with a downhill towards Somare and Pangboche village on the same trail to Tengboche for an overnight stop in this beautiful surrounding.

 Food